-College of Education Scholar Leader Core Course Requirements all doctoral students in the College of Education must meet the following 21 hours requirements in their course of study Scholar Leader Core Courses 6 hours ED 755 Scholar Leader: Diversity and Equity in Schools and Communities (Offered Fall (2 sections), Spring (1 section) and Summer (1 section)) 3 ELP 756 Scholar Leader: Systemic Change in Education and Society (Offered Fall (1 section), Spring (2 sections), Summer (1 section)) 3 Research Methods Courses 15 hours First level Applied Quantitative Methods ED 710 Applied Quantitative Methods in Education ED 711 Applied Quantitative Methods in Education II (for students who already took ST 507/511, ED 710 or equivalent course) 3 ED 730 Introduction to Qualitative Research in Education, or its equivalent 3 One Advanced Methods ED 711 Applied Quantitative Methods in Education II or equivalent ED 750 Mixed Methods Research in Education ED 731 Advanced Qualitative Research and Data Analysis in Education, or an equivalent advanced methods course 3 Two additional advanced research course taken from the following: ED 731 Advanced Qualitative Research and Data Analysis in Education ED 712 Survey Methods in Educational Research ED 750 Mixed Methods Research in Education ED 795 Special Topics in Education Research (e.g., Causal, Structural Equation Modeling, Narrative Research) A design-based research course courses in the Department of Statistics or Psychology at the level 500 or above (e.g., ST 505, ST 712, PSY 880) Special PAS requirements: Mathematics and Statistics Education requires 3 hours of EMS 893 as an advanced applied Research Methods Experience.
+College of Education Scholar Leader Core Course Requirements all doctoral students in the College of Education must meet the following requirements in their course of study 21 nours Scholar Leader Core Courses 6 hours ED 755 Scholar Leader: Diversity and Equity in Schools and Communities (Offered 3

+Fall (2 sections), Spring (1 section) and Summer (1 section)) ED 756 Scholar Leader: Systemic Change in Education and Society (Offered Fall (1 section), Spring (2 sections), Summer (1 section)) 3 Research Methods Courses 15 hours First level Applied Quantitative Methods ED 710 Applied Quantitative Methods in Education ED 711 Applied Quantitative Methods in Education II (for students who already took ST 507/511, ED 710 or equivalent course) 3 ED 730 Introduction to Qualitative Research in Education, or its equivalent 3 One Advanced Methods ED 711 Applied Quantitative Methods in Education II or equivalent ED 750 Mixed Methods Research in Education ED 731 Advanced Qualitative Research and Data Analysis in Education, or an equivalent advanced methods course 3 Two additional advanced research courses taken from the following: ED 731 Advanced Qualitative Research and Data Analysis in Education ED 712 Survey Methods in Educational Research ED 750 Mixed Methods Research in Education ED 795 Special Topics in Education Research (e.g., Causal, Structural Equation Modeling, Narrative Research) A design-based research course courses in the Department of Statistics or Psychology at the level 500 or above (e.g., ST 505, ST 712, PSY 880) Special concentration requirements: Mathematics and Statistics Education requires 3 hours of EMS 893 as an advanced applied Research Methods Experience.
 A student engages in supervised research with a faculty member, often connected with a research project.
 Students can also engage in research or evaluation projects external to the department or university that is agreed upon and supervised by a faculty member.
-6

-Students in the Mathematics and Statistics Education Program Area of Study begin with ED 711 as they generally have had an introductory quantitative methods course at the masters level.
+\Students in the Mathematics and Statistics Education Concentration begin with ED 711 as they generally have had an introductory quantitative methods course at the Master's level.
 Students in other PASs may also begin with ED 711 based on past course experiences.

-Learning and Teaching in STEM Required Courses All students in the Ph.D. program, regardless of the specific Program Area of Study, take the following courses.
-These courses develop our students competencies in the broader foundations of STEM Education.
-6 hours broader foundations of STEM Education.
-EMS 792/4 Foundational Learning Theories in STEM Education 6 hours 3
+Learning and Teaching in STEM Required Courses All students in the Ph.D. program, regardless of the specific Concentration, take the following courses.
+These courses develop our students' competencies in the broader foundations of STEM Education.
+6 hours EMS 794 Foundational Learning Theories in STEM Education 3 EMS 791 Contemporary Topics and Issues in STEM Education Topics will change 3